 Local Music Stores:

-If you are looking to buy music instruments near you then your best option is to look for musical local shops.
+If you are looking to buy musical instruments near you then your best option is to look for musical local shops.
 Normally, such musical stores can offer a wide range of instruments from different brands and models that will most likely suit your needs when it comes to buying a used trombone.

 The advantage of going to a local music store is that you can check out the instrument before you buy it, so you’ll have a better sense of whether it’s the right one for you or not.